DinoC88/social-network/README.md

 ### Requirements:

-* I am using XAMPP for database server.
+* Install web server.
+I am using XAMPP for database server.
 Informations for creating MySQL tables are in sql folder.

 ### Quick start:
 1. Install server-side dependencies: